em00k/next-zxdb-downloader/readme.md

 0.96    19/05/21

 - Lots of fixes too many to mention
-- uses v1 of http now
+- uses v1 of http now with bank rolling so fixes slow SD cards

 0.50	30/04/21
 - Tries to resolve empty pages